slsa-framework/slsa/docs/spec/v1.0/index.md

 ## About this release candidate

 This release candidate is a preview of version 1.0.
-It contains all anticipated concepts and major changes for v1.0, but there are still outstanding TODOs and cleanups.
-We expect to cover all TODOs and address feedback before the 1.0 final release.

 {%- for section in site.data.nav.v10 %}
 {%- if section.children %}